SDMote/Automated_DAC_Design/README.md

 Python script for automated DAC design and implementation using open-source tools.

 Go to `python` directory before running anything.
-Set specifications in `specs.py`.
+Set specifications directly in `main.py`.
+Alternatively, set specifications in `specs.py` and use function `load_specs()`.
 More information about the supported topologies and specifications in `help.txt`.